Posted May 10, 2014Tweet

 The 15-year fixed rate mortgage is popular.

-According to Freddie Mac's quarterly Product Transition report, between October - December 2013, 2 of every 5 refinancing households with an existing 30-year fixed-rate mortgage refinanced into a 15-year or 20-year fixed rate loan.
+According to Freddie Mac's quarterly Product Transition report, between January - March 2014, more than 2 of every 5 refinancing households with an existing 30-year fixed-rate mortgage refinanced into a 15-year or 20-year fixed rate loan.

 The rush to leave the 30-year loan is a sensible one.
 As compared to the benchmark product, 15-year fixed rate mortgage rates are near their "cheapest" levels in history.